ZhengdaoZhang/my-study/learn_front-end_development/javascript_data_structures_and_algorithms/README.md

 Regular expressions, often shortened to "regex" or "regexp", are patterns that help programmers match, search and replace text.
 Rugular expressions are powerful. but can be difficult to understand because they use so many special characters.
 In this spam filter project, you'll learn about capture groups, positive lookaheads, negative lookaheads, and other techniques to match any text you want.

+### certification 3: Build a telephone number validator project

+This is one of the required projects to claim your certification.
+For this project, you'll build an application that checks if a number is a valida United States phone number.